Integrated Biophysical-Economic Analysis and Modeling (IBEAM) Lab

 Domena received a BS in Agricultural Science from University of Cape Coast in Ghana and a MS in Agricultural Economics from Mississippi State University.
 His master’s thesis focused on the use of on-farm water storage systems as a tool to mitigate crop production risk in east Mississippi.
 Currently, Domena is a PhD student at University of Kentucky.
 Domena’s PhD dissertation was on “Kentucky Forest Sector: Structural Changes and Economic Impacts”.
 Domena’s research interests include application of computable general equilibrium (CGE) modeling in natural resource and environmental policy impact analysis; application of input-output modeling in economic impact and contribution analyses; and producer risk management decision analysis.

-Current Position: Agriculture and Natural Resources Economics Advisor, University of California, Division of Agriculture and Natural Resources
+Current Position: Agriculture and Natural Resources Economics Advisor, University of California, Davis - Division of Agriculture and Natural Resources

 Steven Nevels, MS Student (2020-2021)